arkq/ktterm/README.md

 to specify the program and its command line arguments to be run in the KTTerm window.
 If this option is not given, the standard command line interpreter `/bin/sh` is launched.

+	$ ktterm -h
+	usage: ktterm [options] [-e CMD [ args ]]
+	  -K        use build-in Kindle keyboard
+	  -R DIR    use DIR as a resources directory
+	  -e CMD    run command with its arguments
+	  -f        run in the full-screen mode
+	  -r        use reversed color palette
+	  -s NB     set terminal font size to NB

 ![Screenshot](/screenshot.png?raw=true)